Lecce travel guide

 Staying in Lecce with a car (for Salento coast access)

 A car is essential for exploring the Salento peninsula — Otranto, Gallipoli, Santa Maria di Leuca, and the dramatic eastern coastline.
+Hire a car in Lecce to reach the coast efficiently; most major agencies are near the train station.
 If driving:

 • Park outside the ZTL zone (parking outside the city walls is available)